 BORDON, HAMPSHIRE

-Reproduced below are two postcards showing Royal Artillery married quarters in Bordon, Hampshire.
+Reproduced below are postcards showing Royal Artillery married quarters in Bordon, Hampshire.
 A British Army base since the start of the twentieth century, more images and information relating to Bordon can be found on the Hantsphere website.

 Below: This postcard shows the Royal Artillery married quarters in Station Road, Bordon. (© Hampshire Library & Information Service – Hampshire County Council.
 TACA is grateful to Hampshire County Council for permission to reproduce this image.)